SwiftERM Hyper-personalisation for ecommerce email marketing

 • For trusted brands, consumers prefer the convenience of subscription programs.
 So, make the process and subscription plans as simple as possible.

 • Offer unique and diverse benefits.
-Augustinus Bader offers a welcome gift when enrolling onto their subscription program via loyalty points that can be redeemed off future purchases.
+Augustinus Bader offers a welcome gift when enrolling on their subscription program via loyalty points that can be redeemed for future purchases.
 However, you can also provide a wider range of reward options like experiential rewards and free samples.

 Beauty brands master customer acquisition